Severus Alexander

+Because of his mother, he was nicknamed Mamaeas (Μαμαίας).

 Early life

 The future emperor Severus Alexander was born on 1 October 208 in Arca Caesarea, Phoenicia.
 Of his birth name, only two cognomina are known, from literary sources: Bassianus (Βασσιανός) according to the historian Cassius Dio, and Alexianus (Αλεξιανός) according to Herodian.
 "Bassianus" was also borne by several family members, while "Alexianus" was probably later converted to Alexander.

 The historian Cassius Dio thought Alexianus was the son of Marcus Julius Gessius Marcianus, but Icks disputes this, saying the latter could not have married the emperor's mother before 212 and that Alexianus must have been fathered by his mother's first husband, who is of unknown name but of certain existence.
 The priest Marcus Julius Gessius Bassianus may have been his younger brother.

 Emperor

 Early reign

-Severus Alexander became emperor when he was around 14 years old, making him the youngest emperor in Rome's history, until the accession of Gordian III.
+Severus Alexander became emperor when he was around 14 years old, making him the second youngest sole emperor in Rome's history, second only to Gordian III, who was 13.
 Alexander's grandmother Maesa believed that he had more potential to rule and gain support from the Praetorian Guard than her other grandson, the increasingly unpopular emperor Elagabalus.
 Thus, to preserve her own position, she had Elagabalus adopt the young Alexander and then arranged for Elagabalus' assassination, securing the throne for Alexander.
-The Roman army hailed Alexander as emperor on 13 March 222, immediately conferring on him the titles of Pater Patriae and Pontifex maximus on the following day.
+The Roman army hailed Alexander as emperor on 13 March 222, and the Senate ratified this the following day, conferring on him the titles of Augustus, Pater patriae and Pontifex maximus.

 Throughout his life, Alexander relied heavily on guidance from his grandmother, Maesa, before her death in 224, and mother, Julia Mamaea.
 As a young, immature, and inexperienced adolescent, Alexander knew little about government, warcraft, or the role of ruling over an empire.
 In time, however, the army came to admire what Jasper Burns refers to as "his simple virtues and moderate behavior, so different from [Elagabalus]".